 2021 Cadillac XT5

-The Cadillac XT5 receives seveal minor changes and updates for the 2021 model year, which represents the third model year of the first-generation XT5.
+The Cadillac XT5 receives seveal minor changes and updates for the 2021 model year, which represents the fifth model year of the first-generation XT5.

 Changes, Updates, New Features

 - Addition of two exterior color options

 - Satin Steel Metallic is no longer an extra-charge color option, and is now included in the base price

 - Addition of a new 20-inch wheel option

 - Deletion of four LPO-level (dealer-installed) wheel options

 - Addition of Wireless Apple CarPlay and Wireless Android Auto

 - Power tilt and telescoping steering column no longer available on Luxury models, and is replaced with manual tilt and telescoping steering column

 See detailed 2021 Cadillac XT5 changes, updates and new features here: 2021 Cadillac XT5 change log.